twthorn/website/content/en/docs/22.0/reference/programs/vtctldclient/_index.md

 ---
 title: vtctldclient
 series: vtctldclient
-commit: d9ab9f7a1cf3cae19a1ea06963798a7646e8fb27
 ---
 ## vtctldclient

-Executes a cluster management command on the remote vtctld server.
+Executes a cluster management command on the remote vtctld server or alternatively as a standalone binary using --server=internal.

 ### Synopsis

-Executes a cluster management command on the remote vtctld server.
+Executes a cluster management command on the remote vtctld server or alternatively as a standalone binary using --server=internal.
 If there are no running vtctld servers -- for example when bootstrapping a new Vitess cluster -- you can specify a --server value of 'internal'.
 When doing so, you would use the --topo* flags so that the client can